Deborah-Digges/SDC-ND-term-3/p1-path-planning/class-quizzes/naive-bayes-behavior-prediction/README.md

 ![Vehicle Behaviours](https://d17h27t6h515a5.cloudfront.net/topher/2017/July/596940c9_naive-bayes/naive-bayes.png)

-Each coordinate contains 4 pieces of information:
+- Each coordinate contains 4 pieces of information:

 1. s
 2. d
-​3. s'
+3. s'
 4. d'
 ​
-​​
-You also know the lane width is 4 meters (this might be helpful in engineering features for your algorithm).
+​-You also know the lane width is 4 meters (this might be helpful in engineering features for your algorithm).

 ## Instructions
 - Implement the `train(self, data, labels)` and `predict(self, observation)` methods in the class GNB in classifier.py